Mike Barrett (sportscaster): Broadcasting career

 Barrett also wrote voluminously for his blog on the Blazers' website, offering game reviews and a behind-the-scenes perspective on the team.
 Barrett recalled the origins of his on-line publication in a 2008 interview:

 "The funny thing is that when the blog started at Summer League like 3 or 4 years ago, they said write some stuff for training camp, and that was kind of strange, but then they saw I could write in a real conversational way, that involved people.
 It was one of those odd things that you stumble into and all of a sudden you've created a lot of work for yourself.
 It's not a bad thing it's a good thing.

 "It takes a lot of time, as you know.
 To do something like that and to maintain it — I moderate 95% of the comments, I see them all, I put the picture up, I do the headline, it's like my own little newspaper.
 And that's pretty cool for somebody who was into journalism anyway.
 Writing has always been pretty easy.
 To sit down to write after a game or after an event, positive or negative news, it's almost my way of going home and unwinding and reliving it.
 I think a lot of writers would say that.
 That's my way of going home and coming down from the high of the night.

 "I get wordy, I get long, I start writing.
 They tell me, 'just write a paragraph,' and I said, 'I get going, I can't.'
 The next thing I know I'm at 2,000 words.
 I've enjoyed sitting down after my kids and wife go to bed, sit down, and process through some things.
 It helps me remember the game better, it helps me realize it, the next time we play somebody, I remember not only the game but the blog.
 I can go back and review it if I want to."

 Family

-Mike Barrett lives with his wife, Shelly, in Tualatin, Oregon.
+Mike Barrett lives with his wife, Shelly, in Wilsonville, Oregon.
 The couple have two children, a son named Jack and a daughter named Gabby.